Click here for the printable version

 Lundberg Family Farms supplies most of the rice and rice products available at the Co-op.
 Lundberg is working with others to understand and address the concerns raised regarding arsenic in food.

 The Perfect Pot Of Brown Rice

 Important: Do not stir the rice or peek during the simmering time.
 This lets the steam escape and rice will not cook fully.

-Adding a strip of kombu while the rice is cooking is thought to improve digestibility.
-It also adds minerals.
+Adding a strip of kombu while the rice is cooking is believed to improve digestibility; it also adds minerals to the meal.